Rushikeshlawand/My_Notes/Intetview Preparations/OOP'S.md

 Encapsulation is implemented by:
 1. **Declaring Variables as Private**: This restricts direct access to the data members of the class from outside its scope, ensuring that the data is protected.
 2. **Providing Public Getter and Setter Methods**: These methods allow controlled access to the private data.
 Getters retrieve the value of private variables, and setters modify them while ensuring that any required validation is performed.

+### Practical Benefits of Encapsulation:

+- **Data Integrity**: Encapsulation ensures that object data is not directly exposed or modified, which reduces the risk of invalid data being set.
+- **Controlled Access**: By providing getter and setter methods, you can control how the internal state of the object is accessed and updated.
+You can add validation, logging, or other logic inside these methods without changing the interface.
+- **Modularity and Maintenance**: Since the data is hidden behind methods, changes in the data structure (e.g., changing the data types) do not affect other parts of the code that rely on the class, as long as the public methods remain consistent.

 ```plaintext
 +--------------------+
 |    Person          |